TayKimmy/CSA-Repository/_posts/2024-04-24-Searching_IPYNB_2_.md

     Porsche: 2021 Porsche 911 Turbo S
     Lambo: 2021 Lamborghini Aventador
     McLaren: 2021 McLaren 720S
+    Removed: Ferrari, 2021 Ferrari F8 Tributo

+    AFTER REMOVAL:
+    Porsche: 2021 Porsche 911 Turbo S
+    Lambo: 2021 Lamborghini Aventador
+    McLaren: 2021 McLaren 720S

 # HACKS (you should be able to do with chatgpt)

 1. Is sequential/linear or binary more efficient?
 Why?

-<mark>**Binary search is generally more efficient because it has a time complexity of O(log(n)) while linear search has a time complexity of O(n).
-It will be able to search through larger arrays much faster than linear search will be able to.**</mark>
+<mark>Binary search is generally more efficient because it has a time complexity of O(log(n)) while linear search has a time complexity of O(n).
+It will be able to search through larger arrays much faster than linear search will be able to.</mark>

 2. Why might you not always be able to use binary search?

-<mark>**Binary search might not always be a viable method because the list may not be sorted.
+<mark>Binary search might not always be a viable method because the list may not be sorted.
 If not sorted, then either it must be sorted first or another searching method must be used.
-If there are duplicate elements, binary search may be a harder method to implement as well.**</mark>
+If there are duplicate elements, binary search may be a harder method to implement as well.</mark>

 3. Which of the following implements a method named contains for searching an array sequentially, confirming whether or not the array contains a requested element?
-<mark>**4**</mark>
+<mark>4</mark>

 ![](https://raw.githubusercontent.com/Codemaxxers/codemaxxerblog/main/images/4isanswer.jpg)